 The battery was attached to Major James P.W.
 Read’s Battalion and commanded by Lieutenant William I. Clopton.

 Four cannon and a wayside marker near the Visitor Center mark the position of the battery on the battlefield.

 Siege of Petersburg begins

 Fought a rearguard action near the Lockett Farm, losing 6 men captured.

 Appomattox Court House

 The battery was in the lead of Lee’s army and escaped capture at Appomattox, moving ahead on the road to Lynchburg just before Union forces closed off the escape.
-Captain Macon was killed, although he was not with the battery at the time and was killed in the last fighting.
+Captain Macon was killed was not with the battery at the time and was killed in the last fighting.
 He is buried is buried in the small Confederate cemetery at Appomattox Court House, one of the last casualties of the Army of Northern Virginia.

 |Mid-April||The battery spiked their guns near Bent Creek near Lynchburg, Virginia.
 They then disbanded near Lynchburg or Fincastle along with the other batteries of Dearing’s battalion.|